ganeti/ganeti/doc/iallocator.rst

   i_pri_up_memory:
     total memory required by running primary instances

+  group:
+    the node group that this node belongs to

   No allocations should be made on nodes having either the ``drained`` or ``offline`` flags set.
 More details about these of node status flags is available in the manpage :manpage:`ganeti(7)`.